Acylindrically hyperbolic groups: Preliminaries

 \begin{defn} Let $G$ be a group, $X$ a (not necessary finite) subset of $G$.
-We say that a collection of subgroups $\Hl$ of $G$ is \emph{\he in $G$ with respect to $X$} (we write $\Hl \h (G,X)$) if the following conditions hold. \begin{enumerate} \item[(a)] The group $G$ is generated by $X$ together with the union of all $H_\lambda$ and the Cayley graph $\G $ is hyperbolic. \item[(b)] For every $\lambda\in \Lambda $, $(H_\lambda, \dl )$ is a locally finite metric space; that is, any ball of finite radius in $H_\lambda $ contains finitely many elements. \end{enumerate} Further we say that $\Hl$ is hyperbolically embedded in $G$ and write $\Hl\h G$ if $\Hl\h (G,X)$ for some $X\subseteq G$.
+We say that a collection of subgroups $\Hl$ of $G$ is \emph{\he in $G$ with respect to $X$} (we write $\Hl \h (G,X)$) if the following conditions hold. \begin{enumerate} \item[(a)] The group $G$ is generated by $X$ together with the union of all $H_\lambda$ and the Cayley graph $\G $ is hyperbolic. \item[(b)] For every $\lambda\in \Lambda $, the metric space $(H_\lambda, \dl )$ is proper.
+That is, any ball of finite radius in $H_\lambda $ contains finitely many elements. \end{enumerate} Further we say that $\Hl$ is \emph{hyperbolically embedded} in $G$ and write $\Hl\h G$ if $\Hl\h (G,X)$ for some $X\subseteq G$. \end{defn}